konradjed/money2word-full-tradukisto-extension/README.md

 ### Adding a New Currency (GBP)

 1. **Add to Currency enum**:
 ```java
 GBP("GBP")
 ```

 2. **Create unit names class**:
+> Library supports also currency localization so it could be extended to transform money to words exactly how You speak in Your Country.
+Example "pounds" in Polish language refers British currency by speak "funty".

 ```java
 public static class GbpNames extends EnglishUnitNames {
     @Override